MicrosoftDocs/sdk-api/sdk-api-src/content/clusapi/nf-clusapi-backupclusterdatabase.md

 req.lib: ClusAPI.lib
 req.dll: ClusAPI.dll
 req.irql:
+targetos: Windows
+req.typenames:
+req.redist:
+ms.custom: 19H1
+f1_keywords:
+ - BackupClusterDatabase
+ - clusapi/BackupClusterDatabase
+dev_langs:
+ - c++
 topic_type:
  - APIRef
  - kbSyntax
 api_type:
  - DllExport
 api_location:
  - ClusAPI.dll
 api_name:
  - BackupClusterDatabase
-targetos: Windows
-req.typenames:
-req.redist:
-ms.custom: 19H1
 ---

 # BackupClusterDatabase function

 ## -description

 <p class="CCE_Message">[This function is available for use in the operating systems specified in the Requirements
     section.
 Support for this function was removed in Windows Server 2008 and this function does nothing and returns